 United Network for Organ Sharing ("UNOS" or the "Organization"), a Virginia non-stock, not-for-profit corporation, operates the National Organ Procurement and Transplantation Network ("OPTN") established by the National Organ Transplantation Act passed by the U.S. Congress in 1984.
 Through a contract with the Health Resources and Services Administration ("HRSA") of the Department of Health and Human Services ("DHHS") (the "OPTN Contract"), the Organization functions as the sole national network whose mission is to improve the effectiveness of the United States organ procurement and transplantation system and to provide for the fair and equitable distribution of all donated organs.
 To carry out this mission, the Organization maintains a computerized database to identify potential transplant recipients and to provide for the systematic matching of donated organs with such recipients.
 The Organization is staffed 24 hours a day, 7 days a week, with specialists trained in assisting transplant centers and in administering Board of Directors-approved organ allocation policies.
-All organ procurement organization's Board of Directors is currently made up of 42 voting members elected from the Organization's membership and the general public.
+All organ procurement organizations ("OPO") and transplant facilities in the United States are required to be members of OPTN.
+The Organization's Board of Directors is currently made up of 42 voting members elected from the Organization's membership and the general public.

 On September 12, 2013, the Organization was awarded an OPTN Contract from HRSA for the period September 30, 2013 through September 29, 2014, with additional one-year options to extend the OPTN Contract to September 29, 2015, 2016, 2017, and 2018, and a six-month option to extend the OPTN Contract from October 1, 2018 through March 31, 2019.
 On November 3, 2018, the Organization was awarded the latest OPTN Contract from HRSA for the period April 1, 2019 through September 29, 2019, with additional one-year options to extend the OPTN Contract to September 29, 2020, 2021, 2022, and 2023.
-During the year, HRSA opted to extend the OPTN Contract through September 29, 2021.
+During the year, HRSA opted to extend the OPTN Contract through September 29, 2022.
 The OPTN Contract is the primary source of revenue for the Organization.
-If the Organization is not awarded the new OPTN Contract, its future operations would be materially adversely affected.
+If the Organization is not awarded the new OPTN Contract, its future operations would be materially and adversely affected.